Trump Acknowledges Michael Cohen Represented Him In Stormy Daniels Payment

 That undercuts Cohen's case that there might be privileged communications in the evidence seized by the FBI, which is the reason Cohen's legal team has given for asking a federal judge to appoint a "special master" to review the material — rather than permitting a Justice Department "filter team" to go through it.

-Federal Judge Kimba Wood has scheduled a hearing in Cohen's case at noon on Thursday.
-Cohen has not been charged.
+That must mean there isn't much protected material, as the U.S. Attorney's Office wrote, and Wood can authorize the lawyers involved to work efficiently.

+"These statements by two of Cohen's three identified clients suggest that the seized materials are unlikely to contain voluminous privileged documents, further supporting the importance of efficiency here," they wrote to the judge.

-Cohen has worked for Trump for years and served as not only a counselor but a gatekeeper for outsiders and, in Cohen's words, a "pit bull" when necessary.
+Cohen has worked for Trump for years and served as not only a counselor but also as a gatekeeper for outsiders and, in Cohen's words, a "pit bull" when necessary.